 - The Council fully complies with the Local Government Transparency Code 2015 and publishes a wide range of information on its website.
 This includes details of meetings, minutes and agendas, policies and plans, the Council Constitution, the Statement of Accounts, details of members' allowances and expenses (including the outcome of the independent triennial review of the Members' Allowance Scheme which took place during the year), details of senior staff pay, contract awards, and details of land and building assets. - The Council operates clear and effective processes for dealing with Freedom of Information (FOI) requests and Subject Access Requests (SAR). - All Council meetings are open and can be attended by members of the public with the exception of those where confidential or personal matters may be disclosed.
-Due to the pandemic, meetings were held remotely during 2020/21 with arrangements being made so that members of the public could virtually. - The Council's external auditor provides an annual assessment on how well the Council is managing and using its resources to deliver value for money and better and sustainable outcomes for local people. - The Council has established various ongoing arrangements that provide effective assurance.
-These include the work of internal audit, the Council's risk and performance management arrangements, the work of the Information Governance Group, the work of the Policy and Performance Boards and the work of the Standards Committee. - The Council operates a whistleblowing procedure and has well-publicised arrangements for employees and the wider community to raise any concerns relating to fraud, misconduct or other issues.
+Due to the pandemic, meetings were held remotely during 2020/21 with arrangements being made so that members of the public could attend virtually. - On 24 March 2021, the Council received an unqualified external audit opinion on the 2019/20 financial statements. - The Council's external auditor provides an annual assessment on how well the Council is managing and using its resources to deliver value for money and better and sustainable outcomes for local people.
+In the Audit Opinion report, the Council's external auditor concluded that they were satisfied that the Council had put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2020. - The Council has established various ongoing arrangements that provide effective assurance.
+These include the work of internal audit, the Council's risk and performance management arrangements, the work of the Information Governance Group, the work of the Policy and Performance Boards and the work of the Standards Committee.

+• The Council operates a whistleblowing procedure and has well-publicised arrangements for employees and the wider community to raise any concerns relating to fraud, misconduct or other issues.
 One whistleblowing complaint was received during the year and 87 referrals were received from members of the public.
 All whistleblowing complaints and referrals received are assessed and investigations undertaken where sufficient information is provided.